 - 1. The utilisation of proceeds for upgrading of the IT management systems of the Group has fallen behind the schedule as disclosed in the Prospectus due to the complication of the Group's systems.
-The Group has appointed a consultant firm for this matter, who is in the process of evaluating the Group's existing systems and preparing a proposal. - 2.
+The Group is in the process of evaluating and upgrading the existing systems. - 2.
 The utilisation of proceeds for recruitment and training of employees has fallen behind the schedule as disclosed in the Prospectus due to the insufficient supply of labour in the market.
 The Group is in the process of identifying suitable candidates for the relevant positions.

-As at 31 March 2018, the unutilised Net Proceeds have been deposited into short-term demand deposit with authorised financial institutions and/or licensed banks in Hong Kong.
+As at 31 March 2019, the unutilised Net Proceeds have been deposited into short-term demand deposit with authorised financial institutions and/or licensed banks in Hong Kong.